kojigardiner/ambilight-client/README.md

 2. Web server on ESP32 (ambilight-client)
   Similar to the audiobox controller, this will allow simple on/off controls and mode changes (e.g. TV mode vs solid color modes).

+  ## State Machines
+  ### Client
+  *State: IDLE*

+  Behavior: Listen for discovery message.
+Send config packets every IDLE_CONFIG_MS

+  Transition: On receipt of discovery message, store server's IP/port, start timer for DISCOVERY_MS, and transition to DISCOVERY state.

+  *State: DISCOVERY*

+  Behavior: Send config packets every DISCOVERY_CONFIG_MS.

+  Transition: On receipt of ACK, transition to DATA state.
+If no ACK is received before timeout, transition to IDLE state.

+  *State: DATA*

+  Behavior: Listen for data messages.
+Immediately parse and send to LEDs.

+  Transition: On receipt of discovery message, transition to DISCOVERY state.

+  ### Server
+  *State: DISCOVERY*

+  Behavior: Start DISCOVERY_MS timer.
+Send discovery packets every DISCOVERY_BROADCAST_MS.
+Listen for config packets, and when received, add client's information to dictionary and send ACK.

+  Transition: On timeout, transition to DATA state.

+  *State: DATA*

+  Behavior: If data is available, send it to all clients in the dictionary.

+  Transition: None